julija777/drum_machine/README.md

 For FreeCodeCamp certification.
 Front End Development Libraries.

+Deployed:

+How to Use:
+Turn on the sound on your device, make the volume high.
+On your device keyboard press letters: Q, W, E, A, S, D, Z, X, C.
+Pretend you are a drummer :)
+Enjoy!

+Task:
 Build a Drum Machine
 Objective: Build an app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/MJyNMd.